Enumerating Tuples In SwiftUI

 }

-If you find yourself looping through an array of tuples, maybe consider converting them into some struct that conforms to the Identifiable
+When looping through an array of tuples, a better approach is to convert them into a struct that conforms to the Identifiable protocol, using UUID for a truly unique id.

 import SwiftUI